godwokenrises/nft-bridge-ui/README.md

 ## Status
 Major goals of the project:
 - [x] Test the L1 CKB transfer feature with `up-core` and `up-ckb`
-- [ ] Design the draft look of NFT-Bridge in the project
+- [x] Design the draft look of NFT-Bridge in the project
+- [x] Add transfer-nft feature
+- [x] Add deposit-nft feature
+- [ ] Support more NFT collections

 Tech tests in the project:
 - [x] TailwindCSS with Vite3